 How do you define your Brand Personality?

-Brands with personality stand out more, we tend to like them more and we stay loyal to them.
-Just like we tend to connect with people that have personalities similar to our own, this holds true with brands as well.
+Brands with personality stand out more, we tend to like them more, and we stay loyal to them.
+Just like we tend to connect with people that have characters similar to our own, this holds true with brands as well.

 Start by looking at the five core Brand Personality types (as defined by Dr. Jennifer Aaker's report titled "Dimensions of Brand Personality") and the traits that go along with each:

-- Excitement: daring, spirited, imaginative, trendy, exciting, spirited, cool, young, unique, independent, contemporary
+Excitement: daring, spirited, imaginative, trendy, exciting, lively, fresh, young, unique, independent, contemporary

 Ask yourself, if your brand was a person, how would you describe its personality?
 Out of this list of traits, you are free to blend personality types by selecting a handful of human-like characteristics that create your unique Brand Persona.
-Be careful not to select traits that describe your customer.
-Your brand may have traits that are similar to your target audience but choose the traits that describe your brand or that describe you and perhaps your employees or the people that will ultimately make and keep your brand promise.
+Be careful not to choose attributes that describe your customer.
+Your brand may have traits that are similar to your target audience but select the qualities that define your brand or that represent you and perhaps your employees or the people that will ultimately make and keep your brand promise.
 Your brand will prove to be authentic if it reflects the characteristics of the people who will deliver value to their customers.

 Once you have defined your Brand Personality, be sure it resonates throughout all of your branding materials like your logo and digital and printed marketing materials.
 If you need some help with that part, let's chat!